Explanation of icons

 loop is omitted, it is played once. l

-loop is set to 0, the sound effect stops playing. l
+is set to 0, the sound effect stops playing. l

 Volume